ritwickdey/vscode-live-sass-compiler/docs/faqs.md

 ---

-### Q. So... about multi-root workspaces?
+## Q. So... about multi-root workspaces?

 <details>
 <summary>Answers</summary>

-**What is it?**
+### What is it?

 A multi-root workspaces is a project that gives you access to a folder at `C:/a/b/c` and `C:/x/y/z` - all from one VS Code window!

-By doing this, and when an extension is configured for it, you can have an independent settings for each project.
+By doing this, and when an extension is configured for it, you can have independent settings for each project.
 But don't worry, you don't need to duplicate settings!
-Default settings can be placed in the `.code-workspace` - these are then ignored if the same settings exists in the workspace's `settings.json`.
+Default settings can be placed in the `.code-workspace` - these are then ignored if the same settings exists in a workspace folder's `settings.json`.

-*Note: Each workspace must have a `.vscode` folder with a `settings.json` file for the settings to overwrite the workspace defaults.*
+*Note: Each workspace folder must have a `.vscode` folder with a `settings.json` file for the settings to overwrite the workspace defaults.*

-**I like it! how do I set one up?**
+### I like it! how do I set one up?

 When you open any folder in VS Code it is essentially a "single-root" workspace.

 First, right click (left click on mac) in some open space on the `Explorer` tab.
 You will see an option to `Add folder to workspace`.
-When you click this you can choose a folder in a completely different location to add to your project.
+After you click this, you can choose to add a folder to your project that's in any location on your machine.
 By doing this VS Code will create a `.code-workspace` file.
 This creates an actual workspace - well, in this case, a "multi-root" workspace.

-**Okay, so what settings can I use**
+### Okay, so what settings can I use?

 The following settings can all be made available to each workspaces `settings.json` file.
 - `liveSassCompile.settings.formats`